The 5 Hardest Interview Questions:

 Almost every interview will start with this kind of question.
 It may not always be phrased this way, but it’s your chance to give the interviewer a quick summary of your work experience and get to know you.
 Most interviews start off with this question and it is your opportunity to start off your interview with a great impression.
 Many times, interviewers can determine in the first 5 minutes whether or not they feel you will be right for the role and it can affect their judgement for the rest of the interview.

 If you don’t provide a great overview right off the bat, they may dismiss you as a potential candidate to a short-list.
 “Tell me about yourself” is a very open-ended interview question, and to be honest it can lead to a lot of interpretation.
-Many people make the mistake of answering this interview question too personally, or not personal enough.
-Alternatively, some candidates don’t view this as an “important” questions so they rush through it, and some people get very nervous (which I totally understand) and start to ramble about irrelevant details.
+Many people make the mistake of answering this interview question too personal, or not personal enough.
+Alternatively, some candidates don’t view this as an “important” question so they rush through it, and some people get very nervous (which I totally understand) and start to ramble about irrelevant details.

 So how do you answer this type of interview question?
 Use the PAWS (Profile, Academic, Work Experience, Skills) technique.